Sales prices and price calculation

 → The New tab opens. -

 Carry out the settings.
-Note Table 1.
+Refer to the table.

 -